Learn how to read your monthly statement so you can get the most from your RBC credit card.

 Carefully review your transactions each month.
 If you don’t recognize one or would like to report fraud, you can find the details right here.

 Rewards Summary Box

-If your credit card offers Avion points, cash back, WestJet dollars, British Airways Avios, or Cathay Pacific Asia Miles, you’ll see your monthly activity and updated balance of your rewards program here.
+If your credit card offers Avion points, cash back, WestJet dollars or British Airways Avios, you’ll see your monthly activity and updated balance of your rewards program here.
 For Avion points, you can also view view a transaction level view of your points in the Avion Rewards app or by logging into Avion Rewards.

 Have a question about your account?
 Here you’ll find phone numbers for reaching customer service or reporting a lost or stolen card.
 Remember, you can also report a lost or stolen card in Online Banking or in the RBC Mobile app.

 This section also includes the URL of your My Credit Card Page for your card, where you’ll find account documentation and other useful resources.

 If you are looking for information on payments, your credit limit and interest rates charged on purchases and cash advances, you’ll want to look in this section.

 The minimum payment is the minimum amount that you must pay by the payment due date to keep your account in good standing.
 (Tip: You can set up an automated payment so you’ll never need to worry about missing a payment or making your payment on time.)

 Your credit limit is the maximum amount that you and any co-applicant and/or authorized users, taken together, can charge to your account to cover purchases, cash advances, interest and fees.
 Your available credit is calculated by subtracting the amount you currently owe, plus the amount of any purchases that have been authorized but not yet posted to your account, from your credit limit.

 If you didn’t make the minimum payment in the previous statement period, the unpaid balance will be shown here as the past due amount.